Published on November 1st, 2013 | by Ruben0

 Fino La Ina bottled by Pedro Domecq in 1977

 This is a pretty special review, as the bottle we’re trying dates back to the late 1970’s and spent almost 40 years in a cellar.
 In a couple of days we’ll compare it to the 2013 version bottled by Lustau.
-It should be noted that during the 1970’s sherry was bottled older than it is today.
-An old Manzanilla would be close to a modern Manzanilla Pasada, and the same goes for other types of sherry.
-Therefor we expect this Domecq La Ina to be a Fino Amontillado, with clear signs of age, rather than a true Fino.
+It should be noted that during the 1970’s biologically aged sherry was often bottled older than it is today, with less filtering.
+An old Manzanilla would be closer to a modern Manzanilla Pasada, and the same goes for other types of sherry.
+Bottle ageing only intensifies this shift so we expect this Domecq La Ina to be a Fino Amontillado, with clear signs of age and some oxidative effects, rather than a true Fino.
 Just look at the spectacular orange colour: much darker than a modern Fino, right?

 La Ina (Pedro Domecq, late 1970’s)